Backpacking the Colorado Collegiate Loop

 Terrain

 All but about ten miles of the Collegiate Peaks Loop follow very well maintained single track trail tread, with nearly all graded 10% or less.
-There are a few miles of hiking over talus fields and a few steep climbs and descents.
+New trail construction has minimize the amount of time you spend crossing talus fields.
+There are still a few steep climbs and descents, such as the base of Hope Pass.
 If you don’t usually hike with trekking poles, we strongly recommend them for this route.

 Altitude & Elevation Gain/Elevation Loss